dotnet/docs-aspire/docs/whats-new/preview-5.md

 ## Upgrade to preview 5

 If you're using Visual Studio, see the [Use Upgrade Assistant to update to preview 5](#use-upgrade-assistant-to-update-to-preview-5).
-One of the largest updates is the need to add reference to [Aspire.Hosting.AppHost](https://www.nuget.org/packages/Aspire.Hosting.AppHost) NuGet package.
+One of the largest updates is the need to add a reference to the [Aspire.Hosting.AppHost](https://www.nuget.org/packages/Aspire.Hosting.AppHost) NuGet package.
 In your AppHost project, add the following package reference:

 ### [.NET CLI](#tab/dotnet-cli)